-- 1 NOTES the unconfirmed Minutes of the Sustainability Advisory Committee meeting held on 31 August 2006 forming Attachment 1 to this Report; - 2 ACCEPTS the resignations of Mr Down and Ms Kinnear; - 3 THANKS Mr Down and Ms Kinnear for their contribution to the work of the Committee; - BY AN ABSOLUTE MAJORITY APPOINTS Ms Melanie Barter, Mr John Willet, Mr Brett Dorney, Mr Dennis Godley and Ms Wendy Herbert to serve on the Sustainability Advisory Committee; - 5 ENDORSES the Committee's referral of the following matters to the Policy Committee for further consideration: - (i) Statement of Intent of Policy 5.4 be changed to delete the second sentence and alter the third sentence to delete the words "and particular circumstances and read as follows: - "The purpose of this policy is to set a direction that will, over time result in the achievement of outcomes consistent with the principles of sustainability.
-The Council is mindful that in some instances there may be constraints through the need to act within legislation"; - (ii) That a similar change be made to Council Policy 1.3; - (iii) The discussion paper attached to the City Policy 5.4 on the website is also attached to the Council Policy 1.3;
+- 1 NOTES the unconfirmed Minutes of the Sustainability Advisory Committee meeting held on 31 August 2006 forming Attachment 1 to Report CJ172-10/06; - 2 ACCEPTS the resignations of Mr Down and Ms Kinnear; - 3 THANKS Mr Down and Ms Kinnear for their contribution to the work of the Committee: - 4 BY AN ABSOLUTE MAJORITY APPOINTS Ms Melanie Barter, Mr John Willet, Mr Brett Dorney, Mr Dennis Godley (in the role of a community representative) and Ms Wendy Herbert to serve on the Sustainability Advisory Committee; - 5 ENDORSES the Committee's referral of the following matters to the Policy Committee for further consideration: - (i) Statement of Intent of Policy 5.4 be changed to delete the second sentence and alter the third sentence to delete the words "and particular circumstances and read as follows: - "The purpose of this policy is to set a direction that will, over time result in the achievement of outcomes consistent with the principles of sustainability.
+The Council is mindful that in some instances there may be constraints through the need to act within legislation"; - (ii) That a similar change be made to Council Policy 1.3;

-6 NOTES the Committee's request that committees be allowed to refer items of business to other committees without having to seek a resolution of Council and SEEKS a report from the CEO on this matter.
-Appen ndix 2 refers To acc cess this attachment on electronic document, click here: Attach2brf031006.pdf
+- (iii) The discussion paper attached to the City Policy 5.4 on the website is also attached to the Council Policy 1.3; - NOTES the Committee's request that committees be allowed to refer items of business to other committees without having to seek a resolution of Council and SEEKS a report from the CEO on this matter.

+To access this attachment on electronic document, click here: Attach2brf031006.pdf